AOSC-Archive/optical-media-box/README.md

 ### Publish a Tag

-- Step 1: Generate all outputs with `make all`.
+- Step 1: Generate all outputs with `just all`.
-- Step 2: Push outputs with `make ftp`.
+- Step 2: Push outputs with `just ftp`.
   - Note: This step is optional.
 We need this step to make sure that **GitHub Actions** can get latest files for generating artifacts.
 - Step 3: Push commits to GitHub.
-- Step 4: Create a new tag and push it to GitHub with `make tag`.
+- Step 4: Create a new tag and push it to GitHub with `just tag`.